sempare/sempare-delphi-template-engine/README.md

 Sempare Boot Velocity is not intended to be a fully featured general purpose programming language such as PHP where the script itself could be a self contained programming language.

-Sempare Boot Velocity aims to provide just enough functionality to make dealing with the 'view' aspects of a template.
-Any enhanced functionality required from the scripting environment should be provided by the function calls back to Delphi itself.
+Sempare Boot Velocity aims to provide just enough functionality to allow you to easily work with the 'view' aspects of a template.
+Any enhanced functionality required from the scripting environment should be provided by the function calls written in Pascal.

 ## Requirements
 This should work with most modern versions of [Delphi](https://www.embarcadero.com/products/delphi).
-No special features have been used, so it should work on Free Pascal or require minimal changes.
+No special features have been used, so it should work on Free Pascal or require minimal changes (in the todo list)

 Tests currently run on Delphi 10.3.3 using the DUnitX TestFramework.